dblspk/web-app/README.md

 __https://joshuaptfan.github.io/Doublespeak/__

 Embeds/extracts messages as zero width Unicode characters in text, as a form of [steganography](https://en.wikipedia.org/wiki/Steganography).
-UI has been optimized for real time chat.
+UI is optimized for real time chat.

 ## Usage